wp-plugins/instateam-instagram-importer/readme.txt

 * Option to set all imported images to featured images.
 * Ability to specify how many photos are imported per Instagram API call (20, 40, 60, 80, 100 or 200).
 * Ability to set import frequency (every minute, every hour, twice daily, daily)
-* Shortcode that supports custom CSS class name.
+* Shortcode supports a custom CSS class name of your own choosing.
-* Shortcode supports an option “photos” parameter that lets you specify the number of images to return in the grid.
+* Shortcode supports an optional “photos” parameter that lets you specify the number of images to return in the grid.
-* Support for responsive web breakpoints.
+* Support for responsive web breakpoints!!!
-* When clicked, individual photos launch into a responsive lightbox (courtesy of Magnific Popup.
+* When clicked, individual photos launch into a responsive lightbox (courtesy of Magnific Popup).
 * Ability to unlink account at any time.

 == Installation ==